 A geographic information system, or GIS, is a computerized data management system used to capture, store, manage, retrieve, analyze, and display spatial information.
 GIS allows users to view, understand, question, interpret, and visualize data in many ways.
-A primary goal of the Commission's GIS program is to leverage technology to make data about the lands and resources under the Commission's jurisdiction more accessible to the public.
+The Commission's GIS program is intended to leverage technology to make data about the lands and resources under the Commission's jurisdiction more accessible to the public.

 Disclaimer and Limitation of Liability

 This data was created to depict state owned school lands that are under the jurisdiction of the Commission.
 This data covers the entire State of California.
 This data does not purport to show the precise location of school lands boundaries.
 While the data may be helpful for preliminary regional research and general planning purposes, the school lands boundaries may not be as depicted.
 This data is not to be used for title or boundary purposes or for obtaining permits or other entitlements from any federal, state, or local agency without additional review by the Commission.
 The Commission has reserved mineral rights in certain School Lands - that information, however, is not depicted in this data layer.
 The Commission makes no warranty as to the accuracy of the data nor assumes any liability for its use - the user assumes all risk of use.

 Please refer to metadata within each file for supporting information.

 School Lands Shapefile (updated 07/18)

 - This download is a Zip File containing an ESRI Shapefile of State owned School Lands.
 It is to be used within compatible commercial GIS software.